diego-s/reproducing_sugiyama_2007/README.md

 # Extrapolating a linear model on the sinc function

-As described by Sugiyama, we draw the training and test samples from two different gaussian distributions, as in the figure below:
+As described by Sugiyama, we draw the training and test samples from two different gaussian distributions (the source domain and the target domain, respectively), as in the figure below:

 ![Figure 1](figures/figure_1_sinc.png)